davidbaxterbrowne/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 ### Including multiple levels

-You can drill down thru relationships to include multiple levels of related data using the `ThenInclude` method.
+eYou can drill down thru relationships to include multiple levels of related data using the `ThenInclude` method.
 The following example loads all blogs, their related posts, and the author of each post.

 [!code-csharp[Main](../../../samples/core/Querying/Querying/RelatedData/Sample.cs#SingleThenInclude)]